Cyp9715/CPPReference/README.md

 I prefer to use the latest version whenever possible.

-whenever windows OS, C++, visual studio version etc. are officially updated.
+whenever windows OS, C++, visual studio... or etc are officially updated.

 I will check the compatibility of those repositorie and update.